 Please note that this does not include the physical inventory.
-With dropshipping, the supplier has the inventory so it’s never transferred to you from the seller.
+With dropshipping, the supplier has the inventory so it’s never transferred to the store buyer from the store builder.

-In order to do this, let’s take a look at how you determine the value of the store.
+In order to do this, let’s take a look at how to determine the value of a premade dropshipping store.

 For example, if the seller is asking for 20X the monthly profit for a store that makes $5,000 per month, then: 5,000 X 20 = $100,000.
 If you buy a dropshipping store at that price and the profits continue at the same rate, then you’ll reach your ROI in just under two years.